barryclark/jekyll-now/_posts/2020-4-26-graphql-holochain.md

 layout: post
 title: How to build a GraphQl - Holochain middleware
 tags: [graphql, frontend]
-author: Tatsuya Sato, Guillem Córdoba
+author: Tatsuya Sato and Guillem Córdoba
 ---
 Welcome to the blog post on How to build a GraphQl - Holochain middleware!
 In a sense, the primitives and building blocks that holochain offers to us inherently makes data stored in a DHT behave like a graph.
 In this graph we have nodes (entries) that can be related to one another through links (either [implicit or explicit](/implicit-explicit-links)).